marimaccos/how-many-days-challenge/README.md

-# how-many-days-challenge
+# "How Many Days?"
+Challenge

-Challenge from course C# and .NET Essential Training
+> Challenge from course C# and .NET Essential Training by Joe Marini.